okwurt/dungeon/README.md

 Differences in my sheet compared to the template are as follows:
 - Added 6 columns after AE (this means that "reddit" column is now AL)
     - AF is for generation for Sprite Images (covered below) and AF1 is "generation"

-          - If you do not add this one, some Sprites may not load correctly
+            If you do not add this one, some Sprites may not load correctly

     - AG is for category of Event (referring to generation Event was distributed in) and AG1 is "category"

-          - If you do not add this one, you will not have filtering capabilities
+            If you do not add this one, you will not have filtering capabilities

     - AH thru AK are for enhanced trade history expanding column AB into four columns to allow hyperlinks for each step in the trade history.
 These are AH1 = "tradeOrigin", AI1 = "tradeHop1", AJ1 = "tradeHop2", and AK1 = "tradeHop3"

-          - If you do not add these (only looks for "tradeOrigin" column) it will default to using existing "tradeHistory" column where applicable
+            If you do not add these (only looks for "tradeOrigin" column) it will default to using existing "tradeHistory" column where applicable

 ## Application Setup

 Create a file .env in base directory, this should have two variables
 - VITE_SHEETID which is your Google Sheet's unique ID
 - VITE_APIKEY which is your API Key to the Google Sheet API obtained through Google Cloud Console

+> Ensure that you correctly restrict your Google API Key to your site as it will be exposed via the code.

 Edit config.js to put in your sheet names that you want loaded